ninjaaron/administrative-scripting-with-julia/README.rst

 Introduction
 ------------
-If you know anything about Julia_, you probably know it's an interpreted language which is gaining popularity for numeric computing that competes with the likes of R, Matlab, NumPy and others.
+If you know anything about Julia_, you probably know it's an interactive language which is gaining popularity for numeric computing that competes with the likes of R, Matlab, NumPy and others.
 You've probably also heard that it compiles to LLVM bytecode at runtime and can often be